dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 If you are looking for flexibility, you should configure Eureka service URLs using DNS.

 You first configure a DNS name for region that can be used to find the list of available zones.
-Since, using  DNS you can find only one CNAME for a DNS name, we use the TXT records to find a list of comma delimited DNS names.
+Since, using  DNS you can find only one CNAME for a DNS name, we use the TXT records to find a list DNS names.

-For instance, following is a DNS TXT record created in the DNS server that lists the set of available DNS names for a zones.
+For instance, following is a DNS TXT record created in the DNS server that lists the set of available DNS names for a zone.

 <pre>
 <code>
-txt.us-east-1.mydomaintest.netflix.net=us-east-1c.mydomaintest.netflix.net,us-east-1d.mydomaintest.netflix.net,us-east-1e.mydomaintest.netflix.net
+txt.us-east-1.mydomaintest.netflix.net="us-east-1c.mydomaintest.netflix.net" "us-east-1d.mydomaintest.netflix.net" "us-east-1e.mydomaintest.netflix.net"
 </code>
 </pre>